mayuki/Chell/README.md

 ```

 #### `Sleep(int duration)`, `Sleep(TimeSpan duration)`
-`Sleep` method returns a Task that waits for the specified duration.
+Returns a Task that waits for the specified duration.

 ```csharp
 await Sleep(10); // Sleep for 10 seconds.
 ```

 #### `Exit(int exitCode)`
-`Exit` method terminates the application with an exit code.
+Terminates the application with an exit code.

 ```csharp
 Exit(1);